Page Corps: History

 The Page Corps was founded in 1759 in Saint Petersburg as a school for teaching and training pages and chamber pages.
 In light of the need for properly trained officers for the Guard units, the Page Corps was reorganized in 1802 into an educational establishment similar to cadet schools.
 It would accept the sons of the hereditary nobility of Russian lands, and the sons of at least Lieutenant Generals/Vice Admirals or grandsons of full Generals/Admirals.
-In 1802, the curriculum of the Page Corps was also changed, thereafter based on the ideals of the Order of Saint John.

 In 1810, the school was moved to the palace of the Sovereign Order of Saint John of Jerusalem, also known as Vorontsov Palace.
 It continued at this location in Saint Petersburg for over one hundred years, until the Russian Revolution in 1917.

-During the period of reforms of military schools in the 1860s, the Page Corps was turned into a seven-grade establishment, the first five grades being similar to military gymnasiums, and the other two being modelled after military colleges.
-Beginning in 1885, the Page Corps had seven general classes, where students learned the same sciences offered by cadet schools, and two special classes, where they were taught military science and jurisprudence.
-By the 1880s, separate infantry, cavalry and artillery departments were in existence.

 The Corps des Pages, as it was generally referred to in pre-Revolutionary Russia, was the only military academy (out of about twenty) to prepare future officers for all arms.
-The others were devoted to specialized training for cavalry, infantry, artillery, engineers, cossacks, topographical studies, etc. While most graduates entered the Russian Imperial Army as officers, a minority opted for diplomatic or civil service careers.
+The others were devoted to specialized training for cavalry, infantry, artillery, engineers, cossacks, topographical studies, etc.

 Life in the Page Corps

 In common with the other Russian military schools, the Page Corps imposed a harsh regime on its cadets.
 Corporal punishment involved beatings with a birch for even minor offences, and bullying of younger students by their seniors was common.

 Peter Kropotkin's memoirs detail the hazing and other abuse of pages for which the Corps had become notorious.
-However, the education provided was of a relatively high standard, with courses in mathematics, languages, sciences, and military subjects.